-Backblaze does not sell Storage Pods or parts, but below are a couple of our favorite providers, each offering different Storage Pod configurations.
+Backblaze does not sell Storage Pods or parts, but below you’ll find a source for Storage Pod hardware.

 45drives.com – They are a subsidiary of Protocase and make Backblaze inspired Storage Pods based on the 3.0 and 4.0 Storage Pod designs.
 45drives.com currently builds Storage Pods based on their direct-wire design.
 They offer multiple versions of their Storinator line starting at $3,350 for a base 45-drive system, with a Storage Pod 5.0 comparable system costing $4,600 – $5,000 (not including hard drives).

 If you are so inclined, you can build your own Storage Pod.